interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/dss/synchronization/subscription_synchronization.md

 ### [Ensure clean workspace test step](../clean_workspace.md)

-This step ensures that no subscriptions with the known test IDs exists in the DSS.
+This step ensures that no subscriptions with the known test IDs exist in the DSS.

 This includes the main test subscription used in this test, as well as the extra subscription used for testing the `manager` field sync, if the test is configured to test for it.